atreyasha/memory-daemon/README.md

     <img src="/img/screenshot.png" width="600">
     </kbd>

 5. Finally, in order to set up the memory-daemon as a regular service, we would need to install a `crontab` for it.
-Run `md_wizard` and select `4`.
-You will be prompted to input the periodicity (in minutes) with which the memory-daemon checks your server.
+Execute the following:

     ```
-    $ ./md_wizard
+    $ make cronjob

-    1) Install memory-daemon
-    2) Edit md.conf
-    3) Test memory-daemon with dummy trigger
-    4) Add crontab for memory-daemon
-    5) Uninstall memory-daemon
-    #?
-4
     ```

+		You will be prompted to input the periodicity (in minutes) with which the memory-daemon checks your server.

     **Troubleshooting:** If an error is thrown that crontabs are not installed for the user, simply run `crontab -e`.
 Then, a prompt should appear requesting for the text editor that should be used to edit the crontab, for which you can choose your most preferred text editor.
 Next, you can enter a dummy crontab (which prints `hello world`) to initialize the service, such as: